 Hemochromatosis is a metabolic disorder in which your organs accumulate excess iron, leading to organ damage.
 Hereditary hemochromatosis (HH) affects one in 300 people in the United States.
 However, it often goes undiagnosed, partially due to its nonspecific symptoms.
+The classic form of hemochromatosis is most common in Caucasians of Northern European descent.
+It is a genetic disease that may be found in families.

 Family Tree (Click to Enlarge)